The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 This is the case when it comes to automated photo editing.

-Your product photos are what potential buyers have to get an impression of your product.
-If it’s a poor image, they’re going to think the products are of the same quality.
+Your photos are what your audience has to get an impression of your product, subject, brand, or whatever else you’re representing.
+If it’s a poor image, they’re going to think the brand is of the same quality.
 And that’s not what’s going to drive sales.

 So, what are the pros and cons to automated photo editing, and does it ever make sense to use it?
 Let’s take a look: